-RECOMMENDED AIRCRAFT OPERATIONS FORECASTS SUMMARY
+PACOMMENDED AIRCRAFT OPERATIONS FORECASTS SUMMARY

-The FAA TFMSC Historical Trend Model is the recommended aircraft operations forecast for the 2021-2041 Aurora State Airport Master Plan.
-The extended period of TFMSC data provides a reliable indication of the Airport's growth in flight activity that is not exceedingly influenced by intermittent events.
-The TFMSC data also provides a stable measure of activity that is not affected by adjustments to baseline activity data.
-This model projects an average annual growth rate in operations of 2.3% over the planning period.
+The Hybrid TFMSC Itinerant/FAA National Aerospace Forecast GA Local Operations Model is the recommended aircraft operations forecast for the 2021-2041 Aurora State Airport Master Plan. he extended period of TFMSC instrument flight plan data provides a reliable indication of the Airport's growth in itinerant flight activity that is not exceedingly influenced by intermittent events.
+The FAA National Aerospace Forecast for GA Local Operations is the best available method for projecting local operational activity at Aurora State Airport that balances long-term industry expectations in a post-Covid environment.
+This hybrid model projects an average annual growth rate in operations of 1.6% over the planning period.
 The aircraft operations forecast models are included in Table 3-14 and depicted in Figure 3-5.